Gambling Control Board

-A city may only impose a lawful gambling regulatory tax, up to 3% per year, if the amount is necessary to cover the costs to regulate gambling in a city's or county's jurisdiction, and overages should be returned to the lawful gambling organizations that paid the lawful gambling regulatory tax.
+A city may only impose a lawful gambling regulatory tax, up to 3% per year, if the amount is necessary to cover the costs to regulate gambling in a city's or county's jurisdiction, and overages are returned to the lawful gambling organizations that paid the lawful gambling regulatory tax.
 Regulating lawful gambling includes site inspections, compliance reviews, corrective action, and trade area monitoring.
-Regulating lawful gambling does not include monitoring that tax payments are made to the city or county, or providing for past or future calendar year lawful gambling regulation.
+Regulating lawful gambling does not include providing for past or future calendar year lawful gambling regulation.
 A city or county may impose a local gambling tax only if it does not charge an investigation fee or other local tax on lawful gambling.

-This form must be submitted to the Minnesota Gambling Control Board by March 15 of each year.
+Cities must submit this form to the Minnesota Gambling Control Board by March 15 of each year.

 Please note: City documents pertaining to site inspections, compliance reviews, trade area monitoring, fines, penalties, or other corrective action involving local lawful gambling regulation must be provided to the Minnesota Gambling Control Board within 30 days of the inspection, compliance review, corrective action, etc.

 Ten percent contribution fund (up to 10%)

 As established by ordinance, a city or county may require an organization to contribute up to 10% per year of net profits to a fund that the city or county administers and regulates.
 Net profits are gross profits less amounts expended for that site's allowable expenses and portion of lawful gambling taxes.
 The 10% contribution requirement may only be applied to net profits derived from lawful gambling conducted at premises within the city or county’s jurisdiction.
 A city or county may request from an organization a copy of the site's LG100A showing that site's net profit.

-This form must be submitted to the Gambling Control Board by March 15 of each year.
+Cities must submit this form to the Gambling Control Board by March 15 of each year.